 More than ten years after YouTube was launched, video clearly isn’t going out of fashion on the internet.
-If anything, even the Google-owned cornerstone of the web will have to watch its back in the coming months, because it’s got competition – and content creators really need to take note, as video marketing is predicted to get much bigger.
+If anything, even the Google-owned cornerstone of the web will have to watch its back in the coming months, because it’s got competition.
+And content creators really need to take note, as video content marketing is predicted to get much bigger.

-Compiled at the end of 2014 by Google-certified partner Webmarketing123, the fourth annual State of Digital Marketing Survey consulted over 600 marketing professionals on what they thought was 2015’s “top objectives, toughest challenges and hottest trends”.
+Compiled at the end of 2014 by Google-certified partner Webmarketing123, the fourth annual State of Digital Marketing Survey consulted over 600 marketing professionals.
+They asked them what they thought was 2015’s “top objectives, toughest challenges and hottest trends”.

-As expected, the rapid development and uptake of fibre-optic broadband and 4G has literally brought most digital media users up to speed with high-quality streaming, and new users (both young and old) get these as standard.
-You only have to look at this year’s entry-level packages provided by BT, Virgin and Sky to see that fibre-optic is no longer a privilege – it’s becoming a right, at least at a reasonable price.
+As expected, the rapid development and uptake of fibre-optic broadband and 4G has literally brought most digital media users up to speed with high-quality streaming.
+Now, new users (both young and old) get these as standard.
+You only have to look at this year’s entry-level packages provided by BT, Virgin and Sky to see that fibre-optic is no longer a privilege.
+It’s becoming a right, at least at a reasonable price.

 What started as a seeming revolution in moving images – such as the resurrection of the .gif format, which only seemed to be supported by the likes of Geocities prior to its renaissance through the likes of Digg and Reddit from around 2010 – has now transformed into full-blown inclusion in the most unlikely of places.
-Even the more questionable content-sharing outlets such as 4chan have started incorporating the WebM format into pages, allowing for crisp-yet-super-compressed high-quality video to run free on even the most austere of websites.
+Even 4chan has started incorporating the WebM format into pages, allowing for crisp-yet-super-compressed high-quality video to run free on almost any website.

 Twitter is perhaps the key battleground – and benefactor – from the shift in tastes.
 Indeed, it is probably one of the main drivers, since it decided to no longer rely on YouTube embedding.